What is Factor?

 In the 1970's and 1980's Factor VIII & IX concentrates were made by pooling up to 60,000 plasma donations and then "Fractionating" this plasma and processing it into the final "Antihemophilic Factor" Medicine.
 It would only take 1 infected donor to contaminate an entire batch.

-Factor would generally be administered (often by the patients themselves or their family members) by a slow IV push (bolus injection).
+Factor would be administered by a slow IV push (bolus injection).

 It is often misreported that these treatments were "Blood Transfusions".
 Not True.

 Factor was a processed pharmaceutical product derived from fractionated Plasma which did not actually resemble blood at all.
 Unlike blood, Factor was a commercially sourced, manufactured and supplied medicine.